Working with Tyk OAS APIs

 }

-What you have done is to send a Tyk OAS API definition to Tyk Gateway’s /apis/oas
+What you have done is to send a Tyk OAS API definition to Tyk Gateway’s /tyk/apis/oas

 Restart or hot reload

-Once you have created your API you will want it to be loaded into the Gateway so that it can serve traffic.
-To do this you simply restart the Tyk Gateway or issue a hot reload command:
+Once you have created your API you need to load it into the Gateway so that it can serve traffic.
+To do this you can either restart the Tyk Gateway or issue a hot reload command:

 curl -H "x-tyk-authorization: {your-secret}" -s http://{your-tyk-host}:{port}/tyk/reload/group